paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-061-united-states-supreme-court-building-and-grounds.md

 In subsection (b), the words “The Marshal of the Supreme Court shall report annually to the Congress on March 1 regarding the administrative cost of carrying out his duties under such subsection” are omitted pursuant to section 3003 of the Federal Reports Elimination and Sunset Act of 1995 ([31 U.S.C.
 1113](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1113&num=0&edition=prelim) note).
 See, also, page 13 of House Document No. 103–7.

 #### Amendments
+2025—Subsec. (a)(2)(C).
+Pub.
+L. 119–60 added subpar.
+(C) and struck out former subpar.
+(C) which read as follows: “any member of the immediate family of the Chief Justice, any Associate Justice, or any officer of the Supreme Court if the Marshal determines such protection is necessary.”

 2022—Subsec. (a)(2)(C).
 Pub.
 L. 117–148 added subpar.
 (C).

 2019—Subsec. (a)(2).
 Pub.
 L. 116–75, § 2(1)(A), substituted “any location” for “any State” in introductory provisions.